Human Services (HMS)

 HMS 521.
 Advanced Interviewing and Intervention.
 3 Hours.

 Instruction in facilitating and terminating therapeutic relationships designed to help clients improve their personal functioning and heal emotional pain.
 Emphasis on skill development in the areas of assessment, treatment, planning, and intervention.
-Course Information: Prerequisite: HMS 502 or equivalent experience.
+Course Information: Prerequisites: HMS 502 or equivalent experience.

 HMS 525.
 Alcoholism and Substance Abuse.
 3 Hours.